Kazhugu (1981 film): Release and reception

 Kazhugu was released on 6 March 1981.
-Nalini Shastry of Kalki praised Babu's cinematography, Ilaiyaraaja's music, the sound effects in fight choreography and also added since the film is inspired from Race with the Devil, it offers a new experience and sustains the interest despite being cinematic.
+Nalini Sastry of Kalki praised Babu's cinematography, Ilaiyaraaja's music, the sound effects in fight choreography and also added since the film is inspired from Race with the Devil, it offers a new experience and sustains the interest despite being cinematic.
 The film failed at the box office as the offbeat theme was not appreciated by fans of Rajinikanth.
-In the book Rajinikanth: The Definitive Biography, director S. P. Muthuraman is quoted as saying "We bought a bus and created a caravan that became a character in the film.
+Director S. P. Muthuraman felt the concept of caravan and investigative journalism was alien to Tamil audience that time which could have been the reasons for the film's failure.
+In the book Rajinikanth: The Definitive Biography, he is quoted as saying, "We bought a bus and created a caravan that became a character in the film.
 It was a different film, but the audience really didn't understand it".